 Single-member limited liability company (LLC).
 Generally, a single-member domestic LLC is not treated as a separate entity for federal income tax purposes.
 If you are the sole member of a domestic LLC, file Schedule C or C-EZ (or Schedule E or F, if applicable).
 However, you can elect to treat a domestic LLC as a corporation.
 See Form 8832 for details on the election and the tax treatment of a foreign LLC.

 Single-member limited liability companies (LLCs) with employees.
-Single-member LLCs that are disregarded as entities separate from their owner for federal income tax purposes are now required to file employment tax returns using the LLC's name and employer identification number (EIN) rather than the LLC owner's name and EIN.
-Single-member LLCs not previously needing an EIN may now need to obtain an EIN for the payment and reporting of those taxes.
+Single-member LLCs that are disregarded as entities separate from their owner for federal income tax purposes are required to file employment tax returns using the LLC's name and employer identification number (EIN) rather than the LLC owner's name and EIN.
 For more information, see the Instructions for Form SS-4.